Fort Benning: World War II

-During World War II Fort Benning had 197,159 acre with billeting space for 3,970 officers and 94,873 enlisted persons.
+During World War II, Fort Benning had 197,159 acre with billeting space for 3,970 officers and 94,873 enlisted persons.
 Among many other units, Fort Benning was the home of the 555th Parachute Infantry Company, whose training began in December 1943.
 The unit's formation was an important milestone for black Americans, as was explored in the first narrative history of the installation, Home of the Infantry.
 The battalion, later expanded to become the 555th Parachute Infantry Battalion and nicknamed the Triple Nickels, was trained at Fort Benning but did not deploy overseas and never saw combat during World War II.

 During this period, the specialized duties of the Triple Nickels were primarily in a firefighting role, with over one thousand parachute jumps as smoke jumpers.
 The 555th was deployed to the Pacific Northwest of the United States in response to the concern that forest fires were being set by the Japanese military using long-range incendiary balloons.
 The 82nd Armored Reconnaissance Battalion was activated 15 July 1940, and trained at the Fort.
 The 17th Armored Engineer Battalion became active and started training 15 July 1940.

 Racial killings

 On 28 March 1941, the body of Private Felix "Poss" Hall was found hanged in a shallow ravine near what is now Logan Avenue.
-Born 1 January 1922, in Millbrook, Alabama, he enlisted in the Army in August 1940.
+Born on 1 January 1922, in Millbrook, Alabama, he enlisted in the Army in August 1940.
 He was assigned to serve in the 24th Infantry Regiment at Fort Benning, an all-Black segregated unit formed after the Civil War.
 Two cousins and his best friend from Millbrook were also stationed at Fort Benning and bunked near him.
 Hall was known for being friendly and popular, and worked at the base sawmill.
 On 12 February he told his friends that he was headed to the post exchange for Black servicemen after his work shift.
-He was last seen alive around 4:00 p.m. in Block W, an all-white neighborhood between the mill and post exchange.
-He did not appear at bugle call the next morning, and was declared a deserter nearly a month after his disappearance.
+He was last seen alive around 4:00 p.m. in Block W, an all-White neighborhood between the mill and post exchange.
+He did not appear at bugle call the next morning, and was declared a deserter, nearly a month after his disappearance.

 His body was found by soldiers on 28 March 1941, hanging against the edge of a ravine in a wooded area.
 His death was officially declared a homicide, although military officials speculated he had committed suicide.
 A Fort Benning physician examined his body on 8 April and ruled it a homicide.
 A 0.25 in noose tied to a sapling was wrapped around his neck, his feet had been bound by baling wire and attached with a rope to other saplings, and his hands were tied behind him.
 The position of his feet indicated that he had attempted to pile dirt beneath his feet to help alleviate the pressure on his neck.